G. V. Anjaneyulu: Political career

-The group started as "Sivasakthi Lila & Anjan Foundation", a nonprofit, voluntary organisation striving towards corporate social responsibility.
+The group started as Sivasakthi Lila & Anjan Foundation, a nonprofit, voluntary organisation striving towards corporate social responsibility.
 Every year, an amount of Rs.
 One Crore is being spent on social service activities for the benefit of poor and needy people.
 The activities include health camps, eye camps, free distribution of medicines, free distribution of Spectacles, tree plantation, rehabilitation of people affected by natural calamities, encouraging rural sports, empowerment of women, providing drinking water during summer, educational scholarships to poor & merit students, etc.

 Of late, Lead India 2020 programme is being implemented by the foundation, which is the brain child of Dr. APJ Abdul Kalam, ex-president of India.
 Through this programme, the students/youth are trained to become responsible citizens of their country with morals, ethics and specific goals and achievements.
 So far 48,526 students were trained from 142 schools/colleges in Guntur Dist. by the Foundation.

-Presently, Mr. Anjaneyulu, is the MLA from Vinukonda Constituency, in Guntur Dist., A.P.
-He is a very active, young and energetic politician sincerely extending services to the people of Vinukonda Constituency.
-He enjoys a very clean image and high reputation among the general public, Govt., and non Govt. circles for his dedication and commitment towards upliftment of downtrodden.
+Anjaneyulu, is the MLA from Vinukonda Constituency, in Guntur Dist., A.P.

-Gonuguntla Venkata Seeta Rama Anjaneyulu has started Shivashakti Group Companies in 1996.
-The group manufactures and markets qualitative and high yielding Agri inputs like organic fertilisers, micronutrients, plant growth promoters, bio fertilisers, bio pesticides, etc.
+Anjaneyulu started Shivashakti Group Companies in 1996.
+The group manufactures and markets qualitative and high yielding Agri inputs like organic fertilisers, micronutrients, plant growth promoters, bio fertilisers, bio pesticides, etc. The group also markets Teak plants.

-The group also markets Teak plants.
-Recently the group entered into hybrid seeds business also.
-The group provided standard employment to about 7000 employees, through its branches and production units, functioning in various states all over India.

-The group now attained a turnover of Rs.
-285 Crores.

 Awards

-The group companies under the able leadership of Mr. G. V. Anjaneyulu, were conferred the following awards, for the excellent performance in the respective categories:
+The group companies under the leadership of Anjaneyulu, were conferred the following awards: